Jemurai/policy/policies/Privacy_Policy.md

 for other operational, legal or regulatory reasons.
 The “Last updated” legend at the top of this Privacy Policy indicates when this Privacy Policy was last revised.
 Any changes are effective when we post the revised Privacy Policy on the Site.
-We may provide you with disclosures and alerts regarding the Privacy Policy or Personal Data collected by posting them on our website and, if you are a User, by contacting you through your JASP Dashboard or associated email address.
+We may provide you with disclosures and alerts regarding the Privacy Policy or Personal Data collected by posting them on our website and, if you are a User, by contacting you through the Site or the email address associated with your User.

 ## Audience